Henry M. Jackson: Influence on neoconservatism

 Jackson's influence on foreign policy has been cited as foundational to the George W. Bush administration's foreign policy, and the Iraq War.
 Jackson biographer Robert Kaufman says "There is no question in my mind that the people who supported Iraq are supporting Henry Jackson's instincts."

-Peter Beinart, author of The Good Fight: Why Liberals—and Only Liberals—Can Win the War on Terror and Make America Great Again, argues that the Democratic Party should return to Jackson's values in its foreign policy, criticizing current-day neoconservatives for failing to adopt Jackson's domestic policy views along with his foreign policy views.
+Peter Beinart argues that the Democratic Party should return to Jackson's values in its foreign policy, criticizing current-day neoconservatives for failing to adopt Jackson's domestic policy views along with his foreign policy views.

-The Henry Jackson Society
+Henry Jackson Society

 In 2005, the Henry Jackson Society was formed at the University of Cambridge, England.
 The non-partisan British group is dedicated to "pursuit of a robust foreign policy ... based on clear universal principles such as the global promotion of the rule of law, liberal democracy, civil rights, environmental responsibility and the market economy" as part of "Henry Jackson's legacy."
 The organization is now based in London and hosts high-profile speaker events in the House of Commons.

 Jackson Papers controversy

-Senator Jackson's documents were donated to the University of Washington shortly after his death in 1983, and have been archived there ever since.
+Jackson's documents were donated to the University of Washington shortly after his death in 1983, and have been archived there ever since.
 When the materials were donated in 1983, university staff removed all information considered classified at the time.
 Additional materials were added to the collection until 1995.
 At some point, library staff discovered a classified document in the collection and sent it to the government for declassification.
 In response, in the summer of 2004, a man who identified himself as an employee of the Central Intelligence Agency (CIA) called the University of Washington asking to inspect Senator Jackson's archived documents housed there.
 He found a document labeled as classified and showed this to a librarian.

 In February 2005, 22 years after Jackson's death, a five-person team including staff of the CIA, Department of Defense, the Department of Energy, and the Information Security Oversight Office came to the library to review all of Jackson's papers to remove anything still considered classified, or reclassified since then.
 The Department of Energy found nothing of concern, but the CIA blanked lines in about 20 papers and pulled 8 documents out of collection.
 As of 2018, some files in the collection are available only to those regarded by the library as "serious researchers", who must first sign a release not to divulge some of the information contained in the files.